cjerdonek/molt/README.md

 Molt (Python Project Creator)
 =============================

-This project contains a script called "molt" for creating new Python projects, complete with plumbing and stubs for documentation, unit tests, doc tests, and logging.
+This project contains a Python script called "molt" for creating new Python projects, complete with plumbing and stubs for documentation, unit tests, doc tests, and logging.

 The script is not yet usable.
 Comments and suggestions are welcome.

 Chris Jerdonek